lasukpan/BigBlackChafa/README.md

 Chafa is a command-line utility that converts image data, including animated GIFs, into graphics formats or ANSI/Unicode character art suitable for display in a terminal.
-It has broad feature support, allowing it to be used on devices ranging from historical teleprinters to modern terminal emulators and everything in between.

-The core functionality is provided by a C library with a public, well-documented API.

-Both library and frontend tools are covered by the Lesser GPL license, version 3 or later (LGPLv3+).

-The [official web pages](https://hpjansson.org/chafa/) and [C API documentation](https://hpjansson.org/chafa/ref/) can be found online.
-Check out the [gallery](https://hpjansson.org/chafa/gallery/) for screenshots.

 ## Installing

-Chafa is most likely packaged for your distribution, so if you're not going to hack on it, you're better off using
-[official packages](https://hpjansson.org/chafa/download/).
-If you want to build the latest and greatest yourself, read on.
+ If you want to
+build the latest and greatest yourself, read on.

 You will need GCC, make, Autoconf, Automake, Libtool and the GLib